 Standard trade sizes are used to enable market makers to supply liquidity more easily.
 Buyers and sellers are more easily matched trading standard amounts.

 Major currencies are the most common currencies traded in the FX market.
-These are US dollar (USD), Euro (EUR), British Pound (GPB), Swiss franc (CHF) and the Japanese yen (JPY), and the Canadian dollar (CAD).
+These are US dollar (USD), Euro (EUR), Great Britain Pound (GPB), Swiss franc (CHF) and the Japanese yen (JPY), and the Canadian dollar (CAD).
 These are the most liquid currencies since they are the ones that are traded most often.
 Major pairs are any pairs that involve the USD and any one of these currencies.

 Minors are any currencies that aren’t one of the major currencies.
 There are many different minor currencies but they make up a very small volume of the FX market.